Skip to content Skip to footer

 No matter how amicable your split, it’s vital to have a legally binding financial settlement when you’re separating from your partner.

-In England and Wales, even after you’re divorced, you can still make financial claims against your ex and vice versa, and there’s no time limit on this unless there is an order stating that any settlement approved by the court is ‘full and final’ or ‘a clean break’.
+In England and Wales, even after you’re divorced, you can still make financial claims against your ex (and vice versa) and there’s no time limit on this unless there’s an order stating that any settlement approved by the Court is ‘full and final’ or ‘a clean break’.

 When should I get a financial settlement?

-You can agree a financial settlement any time during the divorce proceedings – either before or after the divorce is finalised – however it is usually best to reach an agreement on your finances before you finalise your divorce.
-That agreement in then submitted to the court to approve as ‘a Consent Order’ assuming the court deem the agreement to be fair.
+You can agree a financial settlement any time during the divorce proceedings – either before or after the divorce is finalised – however it’s usually best to reach an agreement on your finances before you finalise your divorce.

 Your relationship, good or bad, with your ex-partner will affect how long it takes to reach a financial agreement, and it will also depend on how complex your financial affairs are.
 In most cases, you should be able to reach a financial settlement within the same timeframe as the divorce proceedings, but arguments can delay or extend the time it takes to divorce.